Camels, camels, and more camels!

 horse dancing,

-camel dancing,
+camel dancing

-and camel races.
+and

 There's a huge bazaar ... lots of camel accessories (hmmm, what do you think)?
 The Indians are trying on new shoes, and clothes, buying kitchen utensils and just all the hubbub of their world.
-Their camels are all "parked" on the sand dunes ... front feet hobbled together and tied up to a stick, chowing down on their food basket, and snoozing away the day.

 And midday snoozing is an absolute.
 By 2 pm it is blazing hot ...
 I could cook an egg on my forehead.
 I have sand and dirt everywhere imagineable.
 A delish lunch at our tent city and it's nap time ... stretched out to get any possible breeze (mirage or not).